MuhammadIbrahim-dev/Node-js-series/README.md

 static and dynamic routing and html rerender n js.
 ## express # 3
 install template enging ejs in node js and use .
+## express # 4
+loop in ejs template engine js in node us and us .
+## express # 5 middle ware
+use middle ware in express js on nodejs